Nidhi5380/-CODECRAFT_AD_05-/README.md

 FEATURES:

-Scan QR Codes From Webcam: Use a connected webcam to scan QR Codes in real time
+Scan QR Codes From Webcam: Use a connected webcam to scan QR Codes in real time.

 TECHNOLOGIES USED: